anshdattani31/Muon-weather-balloon-research-NDART-/README.md

 WIRING DIAGRAM- Hello!
 We are currently working on this part, but it will be updated soon!
 In the meantime, here are the basics: every module on the probe will be connected to the Pi.
 The battery used to power it is a lithium battery which will be connected to each component that does not draw power from the pi.
 The LoRa module is connected to the Pi directly with an ESP32.
+UPDATE- rudimetry diagram has been created and exported.
+Will replace with a more comprehensive one later.
 <img width="1603" height="1151" alt="image" src="https://github.com/user-attachments/assets/ba4f01bd-db11-4e82-a9c3-9849d3d34296" />
 <img width="2000" height="1414" alt="image" src="https://github.com/user-attachments/assets/95a189f4-c368-4f73-b2b0-65ea09fb1b90" />
 <img width="1676" height="1680" alt="image" src="https://github.com/user-attachments/assets/2c3136ad-5473-47a0-ac61-fef483efd2bf" />